-- 1. Apply the process to be followed in the software development life-cycle models.
-(K3) - 2.
-Outline the concepts of project management & planning.
-(K2) - 3.
-Test for project plans through managing people, communications and change (K4) - 4.
-Examine the activities necessary to successfully complete and close the Software projects.
-(K4) - 5.
-Illustrate communication, modeling and construction and deployment practices in software development.
-(K2)
+- 1. Apply the process to be followed in the software development life-cycle models. - 2.
+Apply the concepts of project management & planning. - 3.
+Implement the project plans through managing people, communications and change - 4.
+Conduct activities necessary to successfully complete and close the Software projects - 5.
+Implement communication, modeling, and construction & deployment practices in software development.